SOCIAL ENTERPRISE NEWS

 New charity reforms.
 Take a look at the new OSCR reforms now approved by the Scottish Parliament, that affect every registered charity in Scotland.

 A Human Rights Bill for Scotland consultation.
-Come to the SES webinar.
-Take a look at the details and attend one of the engagement events in your local area too.
 A planned new Human Rights Bill will incorporate international human rights standards already signed and ratified by the UK into domestic law in Scotland.

 UK General Election.
 We’re working in partnership with Social Enterprise UK (SEUK) and others to build a strong policy platform before the upcoming UK General Election, in order to influence UK political parties and ensure that social enterprise is a key solution in building the economy.